gabiBettgenhaeuser/Benefit_MTL_Sequence_Labeling/README.md

 6. Symbolic Regression_Balanced Datasets.ipynb; Symbolic Regression_Unbalanced Datasets.ipynb: notebooks with the experimental pipeline for applying symbolic regression.

 * Data
 1. conll2003: Named Entity Recognition dataset base for Task Simulator and for fitting/evaluating MTL models.
+Should be obtained from the authors.
 2. MTL Balanced Datasets.csv; MTL Unbalanced Datasets.csv: generated data to fit the symbolic regressors.

 ## Installation